 We understand how complex and confusing Medicare can be.
-There are many different types of Medicare insurance available all competing for your business – including Medicare Advantage, Supplement and Prescription Drug plans.
+There are many different types of Medicare insurance available all competing for your business – including Medicare Advantage, Medicare Supplement and Medicare Prescription Drug plans.
 But while many companies offer Medicare coverage, what most patients don’t realize is that healthcare providers do not typically accept all Medicare plans.

-Carroll County Memorial Hospital offers patients a variety of FREE Medicare resources in partnership with MedicareCompareUSA.
+Carroll County Memorial Hospital offers patients a variety of FREE and without obligation Medicare resources in partnership with MedicareCompareUSA.
 Our mission is to help patients in the search for Medicare insurance that meets their personal needs and preferences while enabling continued access to trusted healthcare providers.
 We encourage patients to take full advantage of these free resources.

 Free helpline for patients to compare and enroll in accepted Medicare plans:

 Carroll County Memorial Hospital

 Medicare Plan Comparison and Enrollment Helpline

 Serviced by MedicareCompareUSA*

 855-210-2448; TTY 711 (Monday-Friday 9:00 a.m. - 5:00 p.m.)

 MedicareCompareUSA is an independent insurance agency and call center that works closely with health systems and their Medicare patients.
 Their agents are licensed and extensively trained to help simplify your process of choosing a Medicare plan.
 MedicareCompareUSA also provides a lot of useful Medicare information on their website to help our patients.